mh-cbon/go-github-release/README.md

 0.0.1
 ```

-Let s do a quick step-by-step review of this `.version.sh` file.
+### notes about .version.sh

-In first, it worth to note that the syntax is cross-platform,
+It worth to note that the syntax is cross-platform,
 [stackoverflow](http://stackoverflow.com/a/8055430/4466350).

 [gump](https://github.com/mh-cbon/gump) takes care to handle '\' EOL appropriately.